Four Distinctive Beverly Hills Neighborhoods to Visit

 2. South of Wilshire and South Beverly Drive

 In the community just south of Wilshire Boulevard, grand mansions give way to single and multi-family homes, along with top notch boutiques and cafes.
 South Beverly Drive has a number of truly phenomenal restaurants and bakeries.
 Stop by Chaumont for aromatic coffee and authentic French croissants before walking the shady streets of this neighborhood.
 For a true “slice of life” take on Beverly Hills, head to the beautiful 11-acre Roxbury Park, which is outside of the tourist center and offers recreational activities and community classes for locals.
 Later, relax with pre-dinner specialty cocktails at the cozy Honor Bar.
 If you can, book far in advance for a much sought after table at the in-demand restaurant, Maude.
-Celebrity chef Curtis Stone offers a creative prix-fixe dinner menu, centered around one “hero” ingredient each month.
+Celebrity chef Curtis Stone offers a creative prix-fixe dinner menu, inspired by the world’s leading wine regions.

 3. Golden Triangle